Maesla/Vehicle-Detection/writeup_template.md

 ###Sliding Window Search

 ####1.
 Vehicle Classifier
 With the SVM classifier, I have implemented a class, **SimpleVehicleClassifier**.
 This class is injected by the SVM classifier and the scaler.
 It gets a 64x64 RGB at 255 image, extract its features, normalize them and predict if the image is a vehicle or not.
+The prediction is based on decision_function.
+The higher is the value returned by the function, the higher is probability that it is a vehicle and not any other thing.
+If the confident is bigger than a threshold, the image is predicted as a vehicle.

 The code can be found at cell #8
 ![alt text][classifier]